NicoleSM/BeeInternship/scripts/scripts_README.md

 # README for scripts folder
 This folder stores the scripts used for the data analysis

-## Scripts list and description
+## Script folders
-Here is a descriptive list of the different scripts
+Here is a descriptive list of the different script folders

 **Flying** stores scripts for gcms-processing and statistical tests